Dean Benjamin McLaughlin

-Dean Benjamin McLaughlin (born October 25, 1901, Brooklyn, New York CIty; died December 8, 1965, Ann Arbor, Michigan, US) was an American astronomer.
+Dean Benjamin McLaughlin (born October 25, 1901, Brooklyn, New York City; died December 8, 1965, Ann Arbor, Michigan, US) was an American astronomer.
 He was a professor of astronomy at the University of Michigan.
 He was the father of the science fiction author Dean B. McLaughlin, Jr. He received his B.S.
 (1923), his M.S.
 (1924) and his Ph.D.
 (1927) all from Michigan.
 McLaughlin married fellow astronomer Laura Elizabeth Hill in 1927.

+McLaughlin was a professor at the University of Michigan for 38 years during which time he served as the doctoral advisor for other notable astronomers including Elizabeth Cornwall Tilley and Benjamin F. Peery.